 To date, we’ve experienced zero mold build up.
 Source claim that their GrungeGuard™ Technology inhibits bacteria growth on the reservoir and drinking tube for the life of the system.
 We’ll just have to wait and see, but so far so good.

 Overall, the hydration delivery system in this pack, and all other Source packs, include so many features that you are left thinking how they could ever improve on the design.
 We stopped trying to outthink them on this, and were just satisfied to give it a full marks in this department.

-The FUSE features three main, seperate compartments, each containing smaller pockets, some of which are zipped and padded for organising your tools, smart phone, snacks tubes etc….
+The FUSE features three main, separate compartments, each containing smaller pockets, some of which are zipped and padded for organizing your tools, smartphone, snacks tubes etc….
 There is so much space in this pack that we just couldn’t fill it all, as you’ll see from the images.

 For only a 12L pack, the FUSE has some sort of TARDIS technology that swallows up anything you put in here.
 Oh yes, and there are two side mesh pockets…is that enough for you?

 The FUSE 12L has a built-in whistle on the chest strap, a very comfortable adjustable harness system and waist belt.
 The waist belt can also be detached and stowed away.

 The main fabric of the pack is made from a Ripstop material, which is perfect for the gnarly Australian bush and the compression straps are incredibly robust, they look as if you could hang a small car off them.
 We would advise against that though.